-- government positions in education both in the US and abroad
+- Government positions in education, in the US or abroad

 This option includes courses that engage with questions of funding, equity, urban youth identities, organization and governance of urban schools, development and implementation of policies and practices, and multicultural and multilingual education.

-Offered by the Department of Humanities and Social Sciences
+Offered by the Department of Applied Statistics, Social Science, and Humanities